jkmounts/lineup/README.md

 # Lineup
-This repository is being to host a project for my Code Louisville course.
-The lineup site will give users the ability to create a Starting 11 for Racing Louisville Football Club.
+This project allows user to create a starting lineup and formation for Racing Louisville FC, a soccer team that plays in the NWSL.
+On mobile screens, it lists 11 players and their positions in a column view and on a desktop, it will display the players similar to how they would lineup on a soccer field.
+Users can select which player from Racing Louisville's roster they would like at each position.
+They can also select which formation they would like to use.
+This changes the listed position on the page and also where they appear on desktop views.

-## Goals
+## Current Features
-1. Show a starting lineup with positions and player names.
-2. In mobile views, each players position and name should occupy its own row.
-3. In desktop view, I would like photos of the players to appear and maybe additional info like hometown or college.
+1. Uses JS to generate drop-down list of players that are stored in an object.
+2. Uses JS to change image and hometown elements on the page based on which option the user selects from the drop-down.
+3. Uses CSS Flex-box to display the players in a column view on smaller screens.
+4. Uses Media Query to add player photos once screen reaches a certain width.
-4. In desktop view, I would also like to explore making players appear in a chosen starting formation as they would lineup on a soccer pitch.
+5. Uses Media Query to change flex-box properties on wider viewports.
+This view shows players where they would lineup on a soccer field.
-5. Allow site users to select which player appears in which position, so that they may create their own lineups.
-6. ?Export lineup in some type of image file so users can post to social media? - Not sure how feasible this is.
+6. Added Formation Buttons.
+When user clicks a button, JS function runs to change HTML and flex-basis properties on elements.

-# Contributions
+## Contributions
 If anyone stumbles upon this repo, I am open to any tips or suggestions as this is a learning project for me.
 Thanks!